Last Updated: March 8, 2022

 - Honest and budget-friendly advice for finding credit repair providers

-- A+ rating from the Better Business Bureau and 4.5/5 on Trustpilot
+- A+ rating from the Better Business Bureau and a high rating on Trustpilot

 - Friendly and responsive customer support

 - Resources for all different types of debt

 Тhere are some cons to Debt.com’s service, though.
 These include:

 - Different qualification requirements, depending on the assisting provider

 So, should you trust Debt.com?
 Keep reading to find out.

 Founded in 2013, the Debt.com company is registered in Plantation, Florida.
 It has been accredited by the BBB since 2015.

 Simply put, Debt.com is a legitimate service that helps you explore your credit repair options and find the best debt management plan for your needs.
 The company also takes pride in helping you find legitimate credit repair providers and weeding out the less-than-trustworthy companies that prey on vulnerable people.
 This is confirmed by hundreds of positive customer reviews.